jdlee11/Final-Project/README.md

 - As of 8/21, my block is uploading images to Google Cloud using Kinvey's File API.
 - Today, I will tackle the "like" and "bookmark" functionality.
 A user will not be able to unlike, but WILL be able to un-bookmark.
 Bookmarked recipes will be shown on a user's profile, liked ones will not.

+- like and bookmark functionality is in place and should be working.
+I had issues with overwriting the collection and not being able to remove models, but that has been resolved.
+I am now working on adding an "edit" functionality to recipe pages of which the current user is the creator.
+This involves an edit button, which toggles a state property "editing" to true.
+When this is true, most content will be re-rendered as input, with values already set, but able to be edited.
+The user will be able to toggle "editing" back to false either through a "cancel" button or by "saving changes", which updates the data on the recipe model before toggling and thus, re-rendering without inputs.

+- instead of changing the contents of the page, I will use a similar set up as the "new recipe page", but it will save instead of create, and will use an existing recipe.

 #### Giving credit where credit is due
 - Icons downloaded from thenounproject.com